Frequently Asked Questions

 Do I need a license or certificate to work as a dental assistant in Oregon?
 If so, how will I go about getting it?

-Although basic dental assisting duties can be performed without a license, dental assisting graduates who successfully complete state/national written examinations and submit an acceptable clinical radiological survey will obtain the credentials needed to perform all of the expanded functions required by most dental employers.
+Although basic dental assisting duties can be performed without a license or certificate, dental assisting graduates who successfully complete state/national written examinations will obtain the credentials needed to perform all of the expanded functions required by most dental employers.
 This allows the assistant to provide many additional dental services and take needed x-rays.

-What organizations or agencies have, or need to, approve or accredit the program so that the graduates can be certified or licensed?
+What organizations or agencies approve or accredit the program so that the graduates can be certified or licensed?

-The LCC Dental Assisting program is fully accredited by the Commission on Dental Accreditation.
-This allows the graduates to obtain all credentials through the Dental Assisting National Board's "pathway I" option.
+The LCC Dental Assisting program is fully accredited by the American Dental Association’s Commission on Dental Accreditation.
+This allows the graduates to obtain all credentials through the Dental Assisting National Board's "Pathway I" option.

 How do I get into the program?

-Students are required to submit a completed application by the deadline.
-Each applicant will receive points for academic coursework completed based on the grade achieved in that class.
-Points are used to determine the strength of the application for the Dental Assistant Program.
+Students are required to submit a completed application by the posted deadline.
+Each applicant will receive points for completed academic coursework based on the grade achieved in that class.
+Program readiness is determined by a panel during an application interview which is assessed points using objective criteria.
+All points are combined to determine the strength of the application for the Dental Assisting Program.
 The current point system is included in the application packet.

 Is there a residency requirement for getting accepted into the program?

-All applicants must be Oregon residents by the date of application.
+All applicants must be Oregon residents by the date of application or have F1 visa status.

 How and when can I apply?

 The application is found on the Dental Assisting Program website.
 Application deadlines are also provided.
 Interested applicants should begin reviewing the online application in Fall and early Winter terms to become acquainted with application requirements.
-Careful planning will benefit the applicant, assuring that he/she has completed required coursework and application requirements.
+Meeting with Academic Advisors and careful planning will benefit the applicant, assuring that he/she has completed required coursework and application requirements.

-What are the prerequisites (courses/activities) for the program?
+What are the prerequisites courses for the program?

 The following courses or their equivalent are required prior to the beginning of fall term of the program.

-- MTH 052 or higher with a letter grade of C- or higher.
+- MTH 052 or higher with a letter grade of C or higher.
+(Testing into Math 65 or higher meets this requirement)

-- Human Relations Requirement with a letter grade of C- or higher.
+- Human Relations Requirement (from the approved DA list) with a letter grade of C or higher

-Please review the needed pre-requisites for the 2 year AGS option also.
+Please review the needed pre-requisites under transfer degrees if you are also considering applying your DA courses to an AGS degree.
 This may be a consideration in deciding which class to take when options are available.

 I won't have all my prerequisites completed by the application deadline.
 Can I still get into the program?